GL-algebras in positive characteristic I: the exterior algebra: The Shift Theorem

 \begin{enumerate}[label=(\alph*)] \item Assume $m$ is in the kernel of $i_M$, i.e., $y_1 m = 0$ in $\Sh(M)$.
 Viewing $\Sh(M)$ as a submodule of $M(k \oplus \bV)$, we see that the element $m \in M(\bV) \subset M(k \oplus \bV)$ is annihilated by $y_1 \in R(k \oplus \bV)$.
 Since $y_1$ and $m$ are disjoint, the element $m$ is torsion by Lemma~\ref{lem:torsiontrick}. \item If $M$ is torsion-free, then by part (a), the map $i_M$ is injective.
 Now, suppose $M$ is not torsion-free; let $m$ be a torsion element and assume $m \in M(k^i)$ (i.e., it only uses the basis vectors $e_1, e_2, \ldots, e_i$).
 Let $n$ be the minimal integer for which $\fm^n m = 0$.
 Pick a nonzero element $\widetilde{m}$ in the submodule $\fm^{n-1} m$.
 Since $\fm^n m=0$, we have $\fm\widetilde{m} = 0$.
 So, in $M(k \oplus \bV)$, we also have that $y_1 \widetilde{m} = 0$, which implies that $\widetilde{m}$ is in the kernel of $i_M$, as required. \item If $M$ is torsion-free, then by part (a), the map $i_M$ is injective.
 Applying the exact functor $\Sh$, we see that the map $\Sh(i_M) \colon \Sh(M) \to \Sh^2(M)$ is also injective.
 By Lemma~\ref{lem:obvshiftlemma}, we have $i_{\Sh(M)} = \tau_M \circ \Sh(i_M)$, where $\tau_M$ is an involution of $\Sh^2(M)$.
 Therefore, the map $i_{\Sh(M)}$ is also injective, and so by part (b), the module $\Sh(M)$ is torsion-free. \item The submodule $\Gamma(M)$ of torsion elements is finitely generated, and so supported in degrees $< n$ for some $n \in \bN$.
 We have the short exact sequence

 Applying $\Sh^n$, we obtain an isomorphism $\Sh^n(M) \cong \Sh^n(M/\Gamma(M))$ as $\Sh^n(\Gamma(M)) = 0$.
-The module $\Sh^n(M/\Gamma(M))$ is torsion-free by part (c), and so $\Sh^n(M)$ is also torsion-free, as required. \item For a polynomial representation $W$ of degree $\le n$, the representation $\Sh(W)$ has degree $\le n-1$.
+The module $\Sh^n(M/\Gamma(M))$ is torsion-free by part (c), and so $\Sh^n(M)$ is also torsion-free, as required. \item {We prove the $r=1$ case which can be easily extended to all $r$ by the reader.} For a polynomial representation $W$ of degree $\le n$, the representation $\Sh(W)$ has degree $\le n-1$.
 Therefore, by Lemma~\ref{lem:shiftofinduced}, applying $\De$ to an induced module generated in degree $\le n$ results in an induced module generated in degree $\le n-1$.
 Now, for an $R$-module $M$, we have a surjection $R\otimes W \to M$, with $W$ a polynomial representation of degree $\le t_0(M)$.
-Since $\De$ is right exact, we have a surjection $R \otimes \De(W) \to \De(M)$, which implies that $t_0(\De(M)) \le t_0(M) - 1$, as required. \item This follows from Lemma~\ref{lem:shiftofinduced}, and induction on the length of the filtration of $M$. \item This follows from Lemma~\ref{lem:shiftofinduced} and the fact that the Schur derivative of a finite length polynomial representation is also finite length. \item The module $\Sh(\De(M))$ is the cokernel of $\Sh(i_M)$, and $\De(\Sh(M))$ is the cokernel of $i_{\Sh(M)}$.
+Since $\De$ is right exact, we have a surjection $R \otimes \De(W) \to \De(M)$, which implies that $t_0(\De(M)) \le t_0(M) - 1$, as required. \item This follows from Lemma~\ref{lem:shiftofinduced}, and induction on the length of the filtration of $M$. \item This follows from Lemma~\ref{lem:shiftofinduced} and the fact that the Schur derivative of a finite length polynomial representation is also finite length. \item {We again prove the $r=1$ case with the easy generalization for all $r > 1$ left to the reader}.
+The module $\Sh(\De(M))$ is the cokernel of $\Sh(i_M)$, and $\De(\Sh(M))$ is the cokernel of $i_{\Sh(M)}$.
 These two maps only differ by an automorphism of the target, and so their cokernels are isomorphic. \item We have the short exact sequence $0 \to \Gamma(M) \to M \to M/\Gamma(M) \to 0$.
 Applying the functor $\Sh$ to this short exact sequence, we get